Post-Newtonian Dynamics of Radiating Charges: Canonical Formulation and Binary Inspiral Laws: Single-Particle Consistency Tests of Landau-Lifshitz Dynamics

 with \(\omega=c|\mathbf{k}|\).
 Because the amplitudes are unrelated, this configuration is \emph{not} a plane electromagnetic wave For the oscillating-field setup we adopt the amplitudes \(E_{0}=0.12\,c\) for the electric field and \(B_{0}=43\) for the magnetic field.

 \paragraph*{Case 3: Two crossed electromagnetic waves (with \(c=25\)).} We next superpose two oscillatory fields with wavevectors \(\mathbf{k}_1=(0,0,1/25)\) and \(\mathbf{k}_2=(0,1/25,0)\) and corresponding frequencies \(\omega_{1,2}=c|\mathbf{k}_{1,2}|\).
 Using the same amplitudes \(E_0\) and \(B_0\) as in Case~2, the resulting field has genuine three–dimensional interference, producing LL trajectories with multiscale drifts, sharp oscillations, and direction reversals characteristic of strong–field radiation–reacting motion.
+Such configurations are known to produce chaotic motion , see for example Ref. \cite{Krlin2004LarmorChaos}.
 For each configuration we compute: (i) the relativistic kinetic energy

 (ii) the work done by the external fields,

 and (iii) the radiated energy,

 where \(P_{\rm cov}\) is the covariant LL Larmor power.
 Energy balance requires